Tehreek-e-Jafaria (Pakistan)

-Tehreek-e-Jafaria Pakistan (TJP), formerly Tehreek Nifaz Fiqah-e-Jafaria Arif Hussaini/Sajid Naqvi Group (TNFJ Sajid Naqvi Group) was the Shia political party in Pakistan from 1979 to 2000.
-Belonging to the Ja'fari school of Islamic jurisprudence, TNFJ (Arif Hussaini Group) was founded in 1979 by Allama Syed Arif Hussain Al Hussaini supported by Grand Ayatollah Muhammad Hussain Najafi Dhaku.
+Tehreek-e-Jafaria Pakistan (TJP), formerly Tehreek Nifaz Fiqah-e-Jafaria Arif Hussaini Group (TNFJ-AH Group) or Tehreek Nifaz Fiqah-e-Jafaria Sajid Naqvi Group (TNFJ-SN Group) was a Shia political party in Pakistan from 1979 to 2002.
+Belonging to the Ja'fari school of Islamic jurisprudence, TNFJ (Arif Hussaini Group) was founded in 1979 by Arif Hussain Hussaini supported by Grand Ayatollah Muhammad Hussain Najafi Dhaku.
 Its creation coincided with the enforcement of controversial Islamic laws by then President of Pakistan, General Mohammad Zia-ul-Haq.
 At the same time, 1979 Iranian Revolution in Shi'a Iran added extra confidence and comfort in the movement.

 In 1988, TJP under the leadership of Molana Sajid Naqvi contested in general elections but failed to win a single seat.

-After getting banned twice, its current active political front is Shia Ulema Council working under the leadership of Allama Syed Sajid Ali Naqvi.
+After getting banned twice, it is current active under its political front known as the Shia Ulema Council, which working under the leadership of Syed Sajid Ali Naqvi.

 Jafaria Students Organization Pakistan, founded in 1997, was the student wing of TJP now its operating under Shia Ulema Council, The present day political wing of TJP.

 The TJP was largely inspired by the Iran's Islamic revolution.